 Why Did I Tear my Labral While Running?

-Just keep in mind that experiencing hip pain isn’t enough to accurately diagnose a labral tear since there is a host of conditions that causes hip pain.
-That’s why a proper diagnosis requires the exclusion of other possible injuries and conditions first.
+However, it’s important to bear in mind that experiencing hip pain alone isn’t enough to definitively diagnose a labral tear.
+After all, the hip can be a complex stage, hosting a multitude of conditions that cause pain.
+To unravel the truth, a proper diagnosis requires a thorough examination, excluding other potential injuries and conditions.

-This typically involves a mix of clinical assessments to check for pain and mobility through the entire hip joint, as well as the use of imaging.
+This detective work often involves a mix of clinical assessments to gauge pain and mobility across the entire hip joint, coupled with the use of imaging techniques.

 Additional resource – CBD oil for runners